-Prerequ isites CK
+Prerequ isites CR

-ENGL 121 Composition I 3
+ENGL 121 Composition I3

-CHEM 122 Principles of Chemistry 5
+CHEM 122 Principles of Chemistry5

-LC 130 Medical Terminology 3
+LC 130 Medical Terminology3

 JCCC str udent s must also complete the first course of a

-two-cour se sec juence before the fall I semester.
-Two op )-
+two-course sequence before the fall I semester.
+Two

-able.
-Choose either option 1 or option 2
+options a are ava ailable.
+Choose either option 1 or option 2.